If you have questions about getting pregnant—look no further than this helpful guide.

 On average, those with a 28-day cycle will ovulate on day 14.
 But you are so not average!
 So charting your cycle is key to identifying your unique fertile days.
 In fact, just basing your conception attempts on a calendar can risk you missing your actual fertile days—your body will often show you that you are ovulation through specific signs of ovulation.

 Ready to learn more?
-Check out 8 signs of ovulation: How to find your most fertile days.
+Here's how to find your most fertile days.

 Once an egg is released from your ovary, it will survive for 12 to 24 hours.
 That means that it must meet the sperm within that window in order for it to become fertilized.
 The good news is that healthy sperm survives in your body for up to five days.